 In 1968, the Duvall sold the Cinema to Michael Mabry (former head of the Ford Foundation's Theater Communications Group and Intern Program) and his wife Patricia, an artist's agent.
 They remodeled the building inside and out, renamed it

 "Cinema IV Bantam" and began showing foreign, independent and classic films.
 Pat opened an art gallery, "The Images Gallery," in the lobby.
 Their projectionist, George Shaunessy, had been with the theater since it opened in 1927.

 In 1985, the Mabrys sold the Cinema to Jim Bohnen, a stage director (Hartford's TheatreWorks, Seattle's Repertory Theater, among others).
 Jim continued the Cinema as an art house and remodeled the lobby, adding the concession stand.

 In 1990, Jim sold the Cinema to Lisa Hedley, an entertainment lawyer.
 Lisa renamed it "Bantam Cinema" and modernized the projection equipment, as well as adding a second screen in 1997.
-Lisa started the "Meet-The-Film-Maker" series, in which writers, producers, directors and actors, including Arthur Miller, William Styron, Campbell Scott, Mia Farrow and Joan Rivers, appeared to discuss their films.
+Lisa started the "Meet-The-Film-Maker" series, in which writers, producers, directors and actors, including Arthur Miller, William Styron, Maureen Stapleton, Campbell Scott, Liza Minelli and Mia Farrow, appeared to discuss their films.

 Bantam Cinema Manager, 1984 - Present